-The Code draws extensively from the Center for Internet Security’s Critical Security Controls (CIS Controls).
+The Guide draws extensively from the Center for Internet Security’s Critical Security Controls (CIS Controls).
 The CIS controls form a set of prioritized best practices to address the most common cybersecurity threats and vulnerabilities facing organizations today.
 The concept behind the CIS controls is that they are developed and maintained by an open community of expert practitioners who apply their real-world experience as defenders to create practical and actionable security guidance.

 From the CIS Controls FAQ:

 The Center for Internet Security’s Critical Security Controls for Effective Cyber Defense V 6.1 (CIS Controls) are a recommended set of actions for cyber defense that provide specific and actionable ways to thwart the most pervasive attacks.
 The CIS Controls are a relatively short list of high-priority, highly effective defensive actions that provide a “must-do, do-first” starting point for every enterprise seeking to improve their cyber defense.